Frenzal Rhomb

 Frenzal Rhomb are an Australian punk rock band that formed in 1992 in Sydney.
-The band's current lineup consists of lead vocalist Jason Whalley, guitarist Lindsay Mcdougall, drummer Gordon Forman, and bassist Michael Dallinger.
+The band's current lineup consists of lead vocalist Jason "Jay" Whalley, guitarist Lindsay "The Doctor" McDougall, drummer Gordon "Gordy" Forman, and bassist Michael "Dal" Dallinger.
 Though the band's mainstream success has been minimal, four of the group's albums have entered the top 20 on the ARIA Albums Chart: A Man's Not a Camel (1999), Smoko at the Pet Food Factory (2011), Hi-Vis High Tea (2017) and The Cup of Pestilence (2023).
 Hi-Vis High Tea charted the highest of these, peaking at number nine in the charts.
 The group has also supported Australian tours by American punk bands such as The Offspring, Bad Religion, NOFX, The Lawrence Arms and Blink-182.
 Frenzal Rhomb have also toured in the United States, United Kingdom, Canada, Japan, South Africa and Taiwan.
 The band has undergone several line-up changes, with lead vocalist Jason Whalley serving as the band's sole constant member.